Badwater® 267 VR Elite

 TRACKING YOU / TRACKING THE COMPETITION

 - You must join our private Badwater 267 VR Elite Strava Club so we can all easily monitor one another.
 (The link to the club is provided to each registered entrant; please go there and request to join the club.
-Remember we must see your race name in the request to join.)
+Remember we must see your real name in the request to join.)

 - We encourage you to post pix of your Badwater 267 VR Elite race to social media with the hashtag #Badwater267Elite